If someone sent you this page, they wanted you to see the work before any job-title conversation. That is intentional.

 Later outcomes have to stay separate from the measured signal.
 Timing, source quality, and ambiguity handling matter as much as the label itself.

-The point is not more analysis.
-It is one short note that a real reviewer chain would actually circulate before the meeting.
+The goal is not more analysis.
+It is one concise decision note that a reviewer chain would use.

-The first business only works if one live review brief is useful enough to buy, circulate, and repeat without turning into open-ended advisory work.
+The initial business only works if one live review brief is decision-ready enough to buy, use, and repeat without turning into open-ended advisory work.

 Who Usually Fits